OpenScienceMOOC/Module-1-Open-Principles/content_development/MAIN.md

 ## Barriers and limitations for Open Science <a name="barriers"></a>

 Despite the more or less obvious benefits of Open Science practice (as discussed above), there are a range of reasonable concerns and therefore necessary limitations and exceptions to be identified, discussed and implemented in a highly discipline-specific manner.
-It would be utterly foolish of us to rampantyl support Open Science without paying due consideration to these.
+It would be utterly foolish of us to rampantly support Open Science without paying due consideration to these.

 Such concerns include and are not limited to: